SlimeVR/SlimeVR-Docs-Site/src/diy/components-guide.md

 The second most impactful choice will be where you choose to purchase your components.
 This guide uses components sourced from AliExpress, due to price and availability.
 However, shipping times from AliExpress are long compared to other options—often 3-6 weeks—and have a chance to be faulty on arrival.
 Components may also be purchased from Amazon or local retailers, although pricing and availability will vary wildly.

 While purchasing components, especially from AliExpress, it is also highly recommended to purchase one or two extra of each part in case they come dead on arrival or due to soldering mistakes.
 Keep in mind that AliExpress shipping times are quite long, which means replacements for faulty components may have a very long wait time—so plan accordingly.
-Generally speaking, IMUs not sourced from SlimeVR have the highest dead on arrival (DOA) rate.
+Generally speaking, IMUs generally have the highest DOA (dead-on-arrival) rate.
 Wemos D1 Minis, TP4046 charging boards, and batteries are all fairly reliable with low DOA rates—however it still may be worthwhile purchasing extras just in case.

 * TOC
 {:toc}